 When you self-publish a book, it will be up to you to make sure all editions of your book, whether print or electronic, have the correct information and/or hyperlinks on cross-references, if any.

 How to manage cross-references in printed books and fixed layout ebooks

 In traditional publishing, management of cross-references is the responsibility of the managing editor.
 If you are self-publishing, you have no managing editor unless you pay somebody to take on this role (and no other).
+Your designer cannot effectively be the managing editor as well.
+A team of people are required to make this work.
 It is ultimately your responsibility to ensure all editions of your book, whether print or electronic, have correct reference to page numbers, and that all links are working as expected in footnotes, end notes, references, tables of contents and cross-references.

-The correct page number can be added only towards the end of the printed book layout phase.
+If they are being handled manually, without the use of dynamic fields, the correct page numbers can be added only towards the end of the printed book layout phase.
+We only recommend manual page number insertion for smaller projects.
 Likewise, you need to double-check your table of contents, and any page numbers, carefully before approving a book for print.